jeromeetienne/canvasgl/MESSAGE.md

 performance depending on the size of destination

+performance depending on the amount of source image.

 performance may degrade depending on the usage pattern tho.

-monster case: copy of many small Image elements.
+worst case: one copy of many Image elements. best case: many copy of one Image elements

+# how much work to include it ?

+canvasgl aims to be a canvas 2D dropin replacement.

+it will works as a dropin

+but one may need some more porting to get top performance tho.

+# description

 TODO just describe how it is done.

-# description
+first, lets look at a little rule of thumb for webgl. it is called "reduce the number of draw call to be faster".
+It means that the less webgl draw call you do, the faster you are.

+how canvasgl process the ```ctx.drawImage``` you do.

+It queues all you calls.

+they are drawn only when you do ```ctx.update()```.

+TODO API: to bind this custom ```ctx.update``` to a clear rectangle for the whole viewport.
+Assuming this ```cls``` is done at the begining of the frame ?
+Goal: ease inclusion.

 # efficiency tips